web3privacy/events_web/README.md

 # events_web

-Public repository of the code for web3privacy events webpages -  built with simple web-standard HTML and CSS
+Forkable code for web3privacy event-specific websites - built with only HTML and CSS

 ## CONTENTS